 Why should I enroll in a learning community?

 College is completely different from high school.
-A learning community can give you a "leg up" on becoming part of the college community and knowing the difference between college customs and rules and high school customs and rules.
-Also, you will learn skills, habits, and attitudes that are necessary tools to succeed at TCTC and in life.
-You will have a community of friends learning alongside you.
-And, last but not least, it's fun!
+A learning community can give you the advantage of becoming part of the college community more quickly and easily because a learning community emphasizes college customs and rules you need to know to become a successful student.
+In a learning community, you will learn skills, habits, and attitudes that are necessary tools to succeed at TCTC and in life.
+You will also create a community of friends learning alongside you.
+And, last but not least, learning communities make learning fun!

 How do I get enrolled?

-Are you a first time student?
+- Are you a first time student?
 Check out the available communities and find one that interests you.
-Let the advisor know you are interested in being part of a community!
+Let your success coach know you are interested in being part of a learning community!

 Which learning community is right for you?